-During the registration process we are asking you for your track preference.
+During the registration process we ask for your track preference.
 This is not to commit you to a particular track.
-We are collecting the information simply to estimate room size requirements for each track.
-Again, indicating which track you are interested at registration is not a commitment to attend that track.
+We are just trying to work out room size requirements for each track.
+Again, indicating which track you are interested in at registration is not a commitment to attend that track.

 Am I allowed to attend sessions in different tracks?

 Yes.
 You should look for the topics that interest you the most and attend those sessions.
 That’s the beauty of a WordCamp.

 At times, you might find the presentation contains material that is either too advanced or too basic.
 Chances are, though, that you will learn something new in each session.

 The WordPress topic I’m interested in isn’t being covered at this WordCamp.
 What can I do?